gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## A New Flag for ``recvmsg()`` (``MSG_PROTECTED``)

-This flag is returned by ``recvmsg()`` in ``msg_flags`` for all user messages for which all DATA chunks where received in protected SCTP packets.
+This flag is returned by ``recvmsg()`` in ``msg_flags`` for all user messages for which all DATA chunks were received in protected SCTP packets.
 This also means that if ``sctp_recvv()`` is used, ``MSG_PROTECTED`` is returned in the ``*flags`` argument.